 Elephants are the largest land mammals on earth and have long been admired and studied for their dexterous trunks, intelligence, complex emotions, playfulness and compassion.
 What could be a more majestic and empathic creature to emulate—and protect!
 World Elephant Day was established to mobilize people to support organizations that work to protect elephants and their habitats.
-As part of our August, 2021 calendar and in honor of World Elephant Day on August 12th, we share some fun ways kids can play like an elephant for a day.
+As part of our August Activity Calendar and in honor of World Elephant Day on August 12th, we share some fun ways kids can play like an elephant for a day.

 Learn about elephants: Watch a video from National Geographic Kids about African elephants or read fun facts about Asian elephants.
 Read a book featuring elephants or facts about these amazing creatures.
 Or, watch this video read aloud of one of our favorite friendship-themed stories from our Empathy season curriculum that features a lovable elephant—Should I Share My Ice Cream by Mo Willems.

 Move and communicate like an elephant: Elephants make a variety of sounds to communicate with each other, including trumpets, small chirping noises in their throats and deep rumbling noises that are so low that human ears cannot detect them.
 Elephants also communicate by stomping their feet, creating vibrations in the ground that can be felt by other elephants far away.
 Try having a “conversation” with your child using only stomps, grumbles and trumpets.
 Take turns stomping while the other person feels for vibrations in the ground.

 Play in the water (or mud)!
 Elephants are often observed playing in the water and use their trunks to spray themselves and cool themselves off.
 Mud baths are also one of the elephant’s favorite ways to cool off in the heat.
 Turn on the hose or bring a container of water outside, make some cooling mud and splash away like an elephant!